Zunayed-Mahfuz/React-App-Project/README.md

 **In order to pass, ALL MVP requirements must be met.**

-This project, like the prior, will be a portfolio piece.
-For a portfolio piece to be complete, it **must** demonstrate an understanding of- and an ability to use- the tools and techniques introduced in this unit; it should be functional with sufficient complexity, meeting the following requirements:
+This project, like the one prior, will be a portfolio piece.
+For a portfolio piece to be complete, it **must** demonstrate an understanding of - and an ability to use - the tools and techniques introduced in this unit; it should be functional with sufficient complexity, meeting the following requirements:

 ### Planning <!-- omit in toc -->